emmartins/quickstart/helloworld-jdg/README.md

 If you have not yet done so, you must [Configure Maven](../README.md#mavenconfiguration) before testing the quickstarts.

-Start first instance of JBoss Enterprise Application Platform 6 or JBoss AS 7
+Start first instance of JBoss WildFly
 -----------------------------------------------------------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.